-Photo RAW 2022's Edit module also includes a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors.
+Photo RAW 2023's Edit module also includes a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors.
 And, because the Edit module is entirely non-destructive when you use Photo RAW as a standalone app, you can re-edit your compositions without worry.
-(See "Working with Layers" on page 173 for more.)
+(See "Working with Layers" on page 190 for more.)

-To help you save time and create the looks that you love best, ON1 Photo RAW 2022 also includes a robust preset system that lets you save settings made in any of the editing tabs-along with some of the retouching tool operations and masks-for applying to other photos.
-Editing presets can be applied in the Edit module, or in Browse, and, like all other elements of Photo RAW 2022, are re-editable.
-(Presets are discussed in detail on page 107.)
+ON1 Photo RAW 2023 also includes a robust preset system that lets you save settings made in any of the editing tabs, along with some of the retouching tool operations and masks-including Al-generated masks-for applying to other photos.
+Editing presets can be applied in the Edit module, or in Browse, and, like all other elements of Photo RAW 2023, are re-editable.
+(Presets are discussed in detail on page 117.)

 In addition to presets, you can copy and paste Edit module settings from one file to another, or synchronize the edits on one photo to a group of photos.
-These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2022's extreme flexibility.
-(See "Copying settings and synchronizing edits" on page 112 and "Applying Edit Module Presets in Browse" on page 58.)
+These operations can all be performed in any of the editing modules, as well as in Browse, adding to ON1 Photo RAW 2023's extreme flexibility.
+(See "Copying settings and synchronizing edits" on page 123 and "Applying Edit Module Presets in Browse" on page 60.)

-If you are using the ON1 Cloud Sync service, your synced photos are editable in ON1 Photo RAW, regardless of which sync storage format you choose.
-All of your edits will be synced back with the photos on their originating device, and will be fully re-editable in Photo RAW.
+If you are using the ON1 Cloud Sync service, your synced photos are editable in Photo RAW, regardless of device.
+All of your edits will be synced back with the photos on their originating device, and will be fully reeditable in Photo RAW.
 The primary exception to this is when you are using Layers, which must be stored on the device that created the layered file.
-See "Using Layers with Synced ON1 Cloud Files" on page 180 for a more detailed description of the workflow for Layers and ON1 Cloud Sync.
+See "Using Layers with Synced ON1 Cloud Files" on page 196 for a more detailed description of the workflow for Layers and ON1 Cloud Sync.